best-practice-and-impact/gptables/README.rst

 .. _`Best Practice and Impact`: https://gss.civilservice.gov.uk/about-us/support-for-the-gss/

 4 Simple Steps
 --------------

-1. You map your data to the elements of a :class:`~.core.gptable.GPTable`.
+1. You map your data to the elements of a ``GPTable``.

-2. You can define the format of each element with a custom :class:`~.core.theme.Theme`, or simply use the default - gptheme.
+2. You can define the format of each element with a custom ``Theme``, or simply use the default - gptheme.

-3. Optionally design a :class:`~.core.gptable.Cover` page to provide information that relates to all of the tables in your Workbook.
+3. Optionally design a ``Cover`` page to provide information that relates to all of the tables in your Workbook.

-4. You :func:`~.core.api.write_workbook` to win.
+4. You ``write_workbook`` to win.